markjprice/cs12dotnet8/docs/reviewers.md

 |From November 2025|Hopefully the reader would buy and read the third edition* for .NET 10.|

 I plan to add a notes in Chapter 1 to help the readers who want to use previews and release versions of .NET 9 to be successful too.

-*Packt will likely only publish a .NET 9 edition of the *C# 13 and .NET 9 - Modern Cross-Platform Development Fundamentals* book.
-The third edition of the *Apps and Services with .NET* book is likely to be for .NET 10.
-So the second edition *Apps and Services with .NET 8* will need to be in the market for two years before being updated for .NET 10.